Open-Technology-Foundation/dejavu2/doc/README.md

 # Requirements
 For the moment, DV2 has only been tested on Ubuntu Linux 22.04.
 Other platforms may require adjustments to the Python source code.

+Other requirements are:
+  - Python 3.10+
+  - Bash 5+
+  - git
+  - pandoc

 Before starting, you will need ensure you have an API key from [openAI](https://openai.com/api/) in order to run this program.
 See also ENVIRONMENT.

 # Installation